-The Hazard Mitigation Division is comprised of the Hazard Mitigation Section, Quality Assurance Section, and Grants Management System (GMS) Unit.
+The Hazard Mitigation Division is comprised of the Hazard Mitigation Section, including the Grant Production Unit, and the Quality Assurance Section.
 A brief summary of each program is provided below or click on the specific program links for additional information.

 The Quality Assurance Section is responsible for grant compliance oversight with a variety of policies, regulations, and standards.
 This includes the updating of state administrative and state disaster administrative plans, facilitating single-audits, conducting local jurisdictional single audit reviews, managing grant awards, and reviewing all FEMA related grant activities.